jquery/learn.jquery.com/page/using-jquery-core/jquery-object.md

 When creating new elements (or selecting existing ones), jQuery returns the elements in a collection.
 Many developers new to jQuery assume that this collection is an array.
 It has a zero-indexed sequence of DOM elements, some familiar array functions, and a `.length` property, after all.
 Actually, the jQuery object is more complicated than that.

-## DOM and DOM elements
+## DOM and DOM Elements

 The Document Object Model (DOM for short) is a representation of an HTML document.
 It may contain any number of DOM elements.
 At a high level, a DOM element can be thought of as a "piece" of a web page.
 It may contain text and/or other DOM elements.
 DOM elements are described by a type, such as `<div>`, `<a>`, or `<p>`, and any number of attributes such as `src`, `href`, `class` and so on.
 For a more thorough description, refer to [the official DOM specification from the W3C](http://www.w3.org/TR/DOM-Level-2-Core/core.html#ID-745549614).

 Elements have properties like any JavaScript object.
-Among these properties are attributes like `tagName` and methods like `appendChild`.
+Among these properties are attributes like `.tagName` and methods like `.appendChild()`.
 These properties are the only way to interact with the web page via JavaScript.

 ## The jQuery Object

 It turns out that working directly with DOM elements can be awkward.
 The jQuery object defines [many](http://api.jquery.com/) methods to smooth out the experience for developers.
 Some benefits of the jQuery Object include:

-*Compatibility* &#8212; The implementation of element methods varies across browser vendors and versions.
+*Compatibility* – The implementation of element methods varies across browser vendors and versions.
 The following snippet attempts to set the inner HTML of a `<tr>` element stored in `target`:

 ```
 var target = document.getElementById( "target" );